Category C - Urban Congestion Relief

 - The project must be located in Wayne, Oakland, Macomb, Genesee, or Kent county

-- The project must demonstrate that, prior to April 1, 1993, the two lane road carried more than 10,000 vehicles per day, or carried more than 25,000 vehicles per day on roads with more than two lanes
+- The project must be on two-lane roads carrying more than 10,000 vehicles per day, or more than 25,000 vehicles per day on roads with more than two lanes

 - The project must be for a county primary or city major street eligible for federal aid

 - The project must be for adding travel lanes, left turn lanes, intersection improvements, or advanced traffic management systems

 Eligible Project Costs

 Eligible costs include costs normally associated with highway construction projects, such as project planning, design, right-of-way acquisition and construction.
 Routine maintenance costs are not eligible for funding.

 None.
 Funds are distributed to eligible recipients based on the formula outlined in P.A.
 231 of 1987.